nikolaindustry/nikolaindustry-webrtc/ESP32_GUIDE.md

 ## Conclusion

 The WebRTC CCTV API provides a robust foundation for integrating ESP32 camera modules into a real-time video streaming system.
 The Node.js bridge approach is recommended for most use cases due to its simplicity and the availability of mature WebRTC libraries.

+For native ESP32 implementations, the provided [esp32_cam_webrtc.ino](file:///C:/Users/user/Documents/GitHub/webrtc/iot/esp32_cam_webrtc.ino) serves as a starting point for handling WebSocket signaling with the server.